-3.3 Our ranges for expenditure and revenue requirement are for what the IIP terms the 'current railway'.
+3.3 Our ranges for the expenditure and revenue requirements are for what the IIP terms the 'current railway'.
 This is the railway at the end of CP4 but including committed enhancements (those funded through PR08 or subsequent to PR08 but not yet completed).
-In particular it examines the output and costs of a railway that assumes the CP4 enhancement programme is delivered to planned timescales but that no new enhancements to the railway are delivered beyond these schemes.
+The IIP examines the output and costs of a railway that assumes the Thameslink and Crossrail Programmes, Reading remodelling, West Coast schemes, committed electrification schemes and the Intercity Express Programme are delivered to planned timescales but that no new enhancements to the railway are delivered beyond these schemes.
 It also includes some specific investments intended to reduce costs in CP5 and beyond.